hbuxiaofei/nvimll/README.md

 # ./install.sh
 ```

-Run `:PlugInstall` to install plugins.
+Run `:PlugInstall` to install plugins, or `UpdateRemotePlugins` to update plugins.

 See `:help deoplete-options` for a complete list of options.